greedybrain/AutoGenSinatraAndDatabaseFS/README.md

 ## Usage

-Open you're terminal and just run autogen_sindb to auto-generate a Sinatra and Database file structure
+Open you're terminal and just run autogen_sindb to auto-generate a Sinatra and Database file structure.
+*MAKE SURE YOU ARE IN THE DIRECTORY THAT YOU WANT TO BE IN WHEn YOU RUN THIS FILE GENERATOR*

 ## Development